ar-51/ar-51.github.io/docs/Room and Camera Setup.md

 ## Pointers
 AR51's Mocap Unleashed system is a multi-camera optical system.
-As an optical system, the system achieves the best result when the room is well lit and when the person is not occluded.
+As an optical system, the system achieves the best result when the room is well-lit and when the person is not occluded.
 To extract the correct pose, two cameras are sufficient.
 However, as more cameras observe a body part, the accuracy increases.